 8. Ambiguous data residency and subprocessor sprawl

-If the contract doesn’t pin down where data and models live (and who touches them), you can’t assess risk.
+If the contract does not specify where data and models live (and who touches them), you cannot assess risk.
 Require a maintained subprocessor list, advance notice of changes, and the right to object.
-Specify regions (e.g., EU-only), audit visibility, and breach notification timelines.
+Specify regions (for example, EU-only), audit visibility, and breach notification timelines.

 9. No exit plan

-If there’s no clear “off-ramp,” you’re locked in.
-Define handover artifacts: source code, trained weights, prompts, datasets/feature stores (where lawful), infra-as-code, runbooks, and evaluation scripts.
+If there is no clear "off-ramp," you are locked in.
+Define handover artifacts: source code, trained weights, prompts, datasets/feature stores (where lawful), infrastructure-as-code, runbooks, and evaluation scripts.
 Add a reasonable transition period, optional knowledge-transfer days, and commitments to help migrate models to your cloud.
-Without this, switching AI development companies later gets risky and expensive.
+Without this, switching AI development companies later becomes risky and expensive.

 10. Front-loaded payments and unpaid prototypes